 Probate cases include decedents' estates; minors' guardianships and conservatorships; incapacitated/disabled persons' guardianships and conservatorships; mental health petitions; and cases involving the institutionalization of persons alleged to be sexually violent predators.

-Simple probate cases are abbreviated matters.
+Simple probate cases are abbreviated matters that can be resolved quickly.